astral-sh/uv/docs/reference/settings.md

 #### [`no-build-isolation-package`](#no-build-isolation-package) {: #no-build-isolation-package }

-Disable isolation when building source distributions.
+Disable isolation when building source distributions for a specific package.

-Assumes that build dependencies specified by [PEP 518](https://peps.python.org/pep-0518/) are already installed.
+Assumes that the packages' build dependencies specified by [PEP 518](https://peps.python.org/pep-0518/) are already installed.

 **Default value**: `[]`